MatthiasDM/LCMS/README.md

 - [ ] Complete the workflows

 #### IT-problems
 IT-problems are registered by any user who has right to do so.
 The follow-up of these problems happen by the IT-personel.
-At the moment there are four statusfields of a ticket.
+At the moment there are four statusfields of an IT-problem.
 These are used in de workflow below:
 - Registered: IT-personel is informed of the problem.
 - Analysis: Status change done by IT-personel.
 Inidcates the problem is under investigation.
 In this stage the follow-up field is edited and appended to.
 - Validation: Status changed caused by IT-personel.
 The solution is to be validated by the assigned person, prefferable a non-IT-personel.